Nazek-Altayeb/FoodTrack_Assessment/README.md

 User stories has been divided and done within fixed iterations, each iteration last for 5 days.

 ### **Epic 1 - Main functionalities**
-- As a client i can create a `Store` and fill it with data, so i can use it.
+- As a user i can create a `Store` and fill it with data, so i can use it.
-- As a client i can retrieve all  `Stores` data, so i can review them.
+- As a user i can retrieve all  `Stores` data, so i can review them.
-- As a client i can retrieve a single `Store` data, so i can manipulate all of some of it's details.
+- As a user i can retrieve a single `Store` data, so i can manipulate all of some of it's details.
-- As a client i can update an existing `Store` data, so i can have up to date data.
+- As a user i can update an existing `Store` data, so i can have up to date data.
-- As a client i can remove a `Store` data, so i can keep my API clean for unnecessary data.
+- As a user i can remove a `Store` data, so i can keep my API clean for unnecessary data.
+-

 ### **Epic 2 - Extend the Store properties**
-- As a client i can retrieve  the `OpeningHours`per each day of every `Store`, so i can update the `OpeningHours` for specific days.
+- As a user i can retrieve  the `OpeningHours`per each day of every `Store`, so i can update the `OpeningHours` for specific days.
-- As s client i can retrieve the list of `Food` that the `Store` offers, so i can use this data.
+- As s user i can retrieve the list of `Foods` that the `Store` offers, so i can use this data.
-- As a client i can retrieve the `Customers` details per each `Store`, so i can use this data.
+- As a user i can retrieve the `Customers` details per each `Store`, so i can use this data.

 # Analysis
 I assumed the data that have been expressed in the requirements could be extended by adding more properties, so the API could express more specific details about the `Store`.